 The programme has adopted creative ways to help children understand their rights and how to ask for help.
-Working and children.
-In Mongolia, calls to with 13 CSOs in the eastern, western and the National Child Helpline reporting central regions of the country, it provided 1,595 children with workbooks on healthy relationships and stress adaptation in response to COVID-19.
-Colourful illustrations broke down concepts of human rights, personal space and VAC schoolteachers, social workers, the
+Working 1,595 children with workbooks on healthy relationships and stress adaptation in response to COVID-19.
+Colourful illustrations broke down concepts of human rights, personal space and VAC Union, IDLO launched a programme, in child-friendly ways.
+The workbooks Mitigating the Impact of COVID-19 by offered children guidance on how to Increasing Children's Access to Justice seek support from specialists, parents, schoolteachers, social workers, the rise in cases of gender-based violence police and telephone hotlines.